Learned Wavelet Video Coding using Motion Compensated Temporal Filtering: Experiments and Results

-Table~\ref{tab:perSeq2} provides a BD rate evaluation for every sequence of the UVG data set.
-For scenes containing larger motion (\textit{ReadySteady}, \textit{YachtRide}, \textit{Jockey}), MCTF-DS achieves BD rate savings of up to -4\% and -12\% for a GOP size of 4 and 8 compared to the MCTF model with multiple MCTF stages.
-Consequently, MCTF-DS improves performance for larger motion.
-For the \textit{HoneyBee} sequence with a small object moving and high spatial detail, the downsampling strategy leads to a BD rate increase of 0.5\% and 10\% for a GOP size of 4 and 8.
-This shows that even though the downsampling strategy leads to improved performance for most sequences, a content adaptive mechanism is required.
+Table~\ref{tab:perSeq2} provides the BD rate evaluation for each sequence of the UVG data set.
+For scenes containing larger motion (\textit{ReadySteady}, \textit{YachtRide}, \textit{Jockey}), MCTF-DS achieves BD rate savings of up to -4\% and -12\% for a GOP size of 4 and 8, respectively, compared to the MCTF model with multiple MCTF stages.
+Consequently, MCTF-DS improves the performance for larger motion.
+For the \textit{HoneyBee} sequence with a small moving object and high spatial detail, the downsampling strategy leads to BD rate increases of 0.5\% and 10\% for GOP sizes of 4 and 8, respectively.
+This shows that although the downsampling strategy leads to improved performance for most sequences, a content-adaptive mechanism is required.